VictoriaNguyenMD/42-wildcard/README.md

 You may have made a mistake in copying the Access Tokens from [apps.twitter.com](http://apps.twitter.com/).
 Regenerate an Access token and copy the token into the `twitter-credentials.py` file.

+**Your installed Python is incomplete.
+Attempting to use lzma compression will result in Runtime Error**

+`brew reinstall xz` is suppoed to have lzma, such that when you use `import lzma`, there should be no errors.
+However, there is a warning when you run your python code.
+To silence the warning, run the code using `python -W ignore tweepy_stream.py`

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.